kradalby/kradalby.no/content/Misc/lan-resume.md

 Title: LAN resume
-Tags: lan, lan parties, dataparty, computer party, computer parties
+Tags: LAN, LAN parties, dataparty, computer party, computer parties
 Date: 2015-01-01 10:22
 Modified: 2015-06-17 23:57
-Summary: All the LANs i have attended, as participant or crew
+Summary: All the LANs I have attended, as participant or crew

 [TOC]

 I have over the years attended a lot of LAN parties.
-And since i seem to forget some of them, i though i would make a list.
+And since I seem to forget some of them, I though I would make a list.

 ## Dreamhack Summer
 Website: [dreamhack.se](http://dreamhack.se/)